Categorical diagonalization and $p$-cells: Appendix: -cells and their eigenvalues

 \section{Appendix: $p$-cells and their eigenvalues}

 In this appendix we present explicitly the differences visible in the cell structure between the canonical and $p$-canonical bases for the Cartan types of rank at most 4.
 The computations have been performed up to rank 6, but we only include a summary of ranks 5 and 6.
 These calculations are possible due to work of Geordie Williamson and the second author, who have written an algorithm to calculate $p$-canonical bases based on the diagrammatic Hecke category.
 Tables of $p$-canonical bases for all the types described below, as well as the Magma package \texttt{IHecke} used to work with the Hecke algebra and calculate the cell decompositions, are available on GitHub \cite{HeckeCode}.
-The algorithm which calculates the bases themselves will be described in a forthcoming paper (of Gibson, Jensen, and Williamson).
+The algorithm which calculates the bases themselves is described in \cite{GJW}.

 Let us call a prime $p$ \textit{interesting} for a Cartan type if the $p$-canonical basis differs from the canonical basis.
 Up to rank four, the interesting types are $C_2, C_3, C_4$ with $p = 2$, $B_2, B_3, B_4$ with $p = 2$, $D_4$ with $p = 2$, $F_4$ with $p = 2, 3$, and $G_2$ with $p = 2, 3$.
 In all of these interesting types, we have verified the following statement.
 Let $\lambda$ denote a left $p$-cell, and $w \in \lambda$ an element of that cell.
 Then